mpanighetti/dnd5e-mote/species/spark.md

 _**Sentry's Rest.**_ When you take a Long Rest, you spend at least 6 hours in an inactive, motionless state, instead of sleeping.
 In this state, you appear inert, but you remain conscious.

 _**Specialized Design.**_ You were originally built to carry out a specific function.
-You may or may not continue to fulfill this function, but that skill remains innately embedded in your form.
-When you select this species, choose one of the following specializations:
+You may or may not continue to fulfill this function, but the associated skills remain innately embedded in your form.
+When you select this species, choose one of the following specializations.
+Constitution is your spellcasting ability for cantrips you learn with this trait, and you can cast them without material components.

+- **Arcanist.** You learn three cantrips of your choice from the Wizard spell list.
+- **Courtier.** You learn the _friends_ cantrip, and you gain Proficiency in Performance and Persuasion checks.
-- **Artisan.** You gain Proficiency with one Artisan's Tool of your choice, and you can take the Utilize action with the selected tool as a Bonus Action.
+- **Crafter.** You learn the _mending_ cantrip, you gain Proficiency with two Artisan's Tools of your choice, and you can take the Utilize action with the tools you chose as a Bonus Action.
 You can use this Bonus Action a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.
-- **Courtier.** You gain Proficiency in your choice of Performance or Persuasion checks.
-- **Explorer.** You gain Darkvision (60 feet) and Proficiency in your choice of Perception or Survival checks.
+- **Scout.** You learn the _druidcraft_ cantrip, and you gain Proficiency in Stealth and Survival checks.
-- **Warrior.** You gain Proficiency in Athletics checks and one weapon of your choice, and you can use your Constitution modifier instead of your Dexterity modifier when calculating your Armor Class.
+- **Soldier.** You learn the _true strike_ cantrip, you gain Proficiency with one weapon of your choice, and you gain a +1 bonus to your Armor Class.